csort99/csort99.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2023-07-03
+date: 2023-08-25
 inline: true
 ---

-"Chosen Ciphertext Security for Blind Identity-based Encryption with Certified Identities" is accepted to appear at ISPEC 2023 (CORE rank: B)! <!--See the full paper [here](https://eprint.iacr.org/2022/141.pdf)-->
+I talked about "Chosen Ciphertext Security for Blind Identity-based Encryption with Certified Identities" in ISPEC2023 at Copenhagen, Denmark! <!--See the full paper [here](https://eprint.iacr.org/2022/141.pdf)-->